-c.
 Receivable - advance to other entity

-Company advance \$1.1 million loan to one entity in setting up the research & development production facilities to improve its bauxite mineral process.
+Company advanced \$nil million(2018:1.1 million) loan to one entity in setting up the research & development production facilities to improve its bauxite mineral process.

-d.
+e.
 Receivable Employee share plan

-The Company advanced \$126,000 interest bearing full recourse loan to three employees under the Company's employee share option plan in late 2014.
+The Company advanced \$146,000 interest bearing full recourse loan to three employees under the Company's employee share option plan in late 2014.
 A provision of \$0.09M was made at reporting date.